flairNLP/flair/README.md

 Use `Flair` if:

-* you want to reproduce our experiments in paper [(Akbik et. al, 2018)](https://drive.google.com/file/d/19dWlBaoDGXeiZ2wQzxd95-i2nJZnTGWU/view)
+* you want to easily **embed your text** with various word embeddings, including *contextual string embeddings*, to build your own state-of-the-art NLP components
-* you want to build your own state-of-the-art NLP components based on **contextual string embeddings**, or stacked combinations of various embedding types
+* you want to reproduce our experiments in paper [Akbik et. al (2018)](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing)
 * you want to apply our pre-trained models for NER, PoS tagging and chunking to your text